What is job?

 And for spending our best years with you

 JOB, am sending this to you

 As a notice of my intention to divorce you

 Am leaving you for INCOME!

 My apology if this offended you, and please don’t quit your job unless you have a plan on how you’d put food on your table!

-The bottom line is; of you are good enough to add value in your job, you are good enough to be your own boss.
-Even though you know you deserve more money, you’d rather work hard to make more for your boss so he may give you more, instead of working hard on your business.
-Right?
+The bottom line is; if you are good enough to add value in your job, you are good enough to be your own boss.
+Even though you know you deserve more money, you’d rather work hard to make more for your boss so he MAY give you more, instead of working hard on your business.
+THAT’S YOUR GENIUS PLAN, Right?